Yehh Jadu Hai Jinn Ka!: 1 year later

-(Season - 2)
+(Season 2)

 The red moon soldier attacks Roshni, and she loses one of her unborn child and Aman.
 But the family thinks that the loss is of two babies.
 However, Roshni fights destiny and brings back Aman.
-She meets Aman's maternal cousin, Rehan Ahmad Khan, a jinn, to help her in this war.
+She meets Aman's maternal cousin, Rehan Khan, a jinn, to help her in this war.
 After a failed attempt, she strikes a deal with Kala Jinn to give her firstborn child instead of Aman's life.

 Roshni hides this from Aman and the family till she finds a solution.
 Soon Roshni find that she is pregnant with twins and one baby is alive and another baby dies in a red moon soldier attack.

 Here Rubina's niece Shayari appears.
 While Rehan, Aman's maternal cousin, finds trouble being targeted by a Jinn Shikari, unaware that it was his girlfriend, Natasha.
 He suspected Shayari, who was later revealed to be another Jinn Shikari but not a danger for Rehan.
 Rehan wanted to find his brother and decided to get engaged with Natasha.
 He accidentally gets engaged with Shayari, who became furious after this but agreed to help them after Aman requested her.
-To save her child, Roshni decided to surrogate it to a girl with Tabeezi, But Roshni changes her decision as Kala Jinn threatens her to kill Aman if she breaks her promise.
-Aman captivates Kala Jinn for their child's safety.
+To save her child, Roshni decided to surrogate it to a girl with Rubina, But Roshni changes her decision as Kala Jinn threatens her to kill Aman if she breaks her promise.
+Aman captures Kala Jinn for their child's safety.
 Roshni helps Aman do the task but later releases Kala Jinn from captivity to keep her promise.
 Aman finds this out and tricks Roshni to make her reveal the truth.
 After learning the truth, Aman was heartbroken.
 Roshni leaves Junaid Manzil to make him feel better, but he brings Roshni back.

 Meanwhile, Rehan takes an arrow on his chest to save Shayari, saving her life from the deadly attack.
 Later on, Shayari's truth is revealed, and a furious Rehan breaks their engagement.

 Ayana, the ancient warrior princess, comes to help Roshni save her child.
 She helps them trick Kala Jinn by giving a fake child while Roshni safely delivers her baby in the Ayanaa Corner.
 After learning this, Kala Jinn imprisoned Roshni and Armaan (Aman and Roshni's baby) in a cave.
 Aman was successful in saving Roshni and Armaan, but Kala Jinn found out.
 Aman agreed to Kala Jinn that they would find his actual name to save Armaan.
 Kala Jinn told them they could find his name after completing the three tasks.